TanishMohan-tm/heart-disease-diagnostic-engine/README.md

 # 🩺 Heart Disease Diagnostic Engine
 **Figure 01 · Machine Learning · Healthcare**

-A comparative study and client-side deployment of a cardiovascular risk stratification system trained on the UCI Cleveland Heart Disease Dataset.
+A comparative study of cardiovascular risk classification trained on the UCI Cleveland Heart Disease Dataset.

 > ⚠️ **Disclaimer:** For educational and research use only.
 Trained on 1988 data.
 Not FDA-cleared or clinically validated.
 Must not replace evaluation by a qualified medical professional.

----

-## 📌 Overview

-This project benchmarks three classification algorithms on a clinical dataset, selects the optimal model based on interpretability and calibration requirements in healthcare, then deploys it as a **serverless, client-side inference engine** with zero infrastructure cost.

 ---